Last Updated: March 2017

 For anyone who enjoys going camping but the hard tent floor leaves something to be desired, the inclusion of a low-profile air mattress that inflates in only a few minutes’ turns camping into a luxurious outdoor experience.

-Air mattresses come in several sizes from twin beds up to queen size for couples to share.
+This type of mattress comes in several sizes from twin beds up to queen size for couples to share.
 Air pumps aren’t all manual foot pumps these days, with internal pumps being a pleasant improvement that takes the fuss out of setting the air bed up for the night.

 Portability is also a key consideration.
 Raised air mattresses come with a base for a dependable nights’ sleep, while low-profile models are lighter and pack into a smaller space.